Inside Mike Tyson’s Incredible Life

 In 2003, Tyson, who was at the tail end of his illustrious career, went into a New York tattoo parlor looking for a facelift.
 Tyson came out of the parlor a changed man sporting a massive tribal tattoo inked on his face.
 The reason behind the tattoo is a lot more superficial than many would have guessed.

 Tyson proclaimed that he “thought it was so hot.
 I just thought it was a cool tattoo.”
-The rest is history.
+The other reason Tyson went tribal?
+Tyson initially wanted to cover his face in heart tattoos because he thought it would be cool to be known as the “man of hearts.”
+His tattoo artist, fortunately, dissuaded him of that and offered the tribal design instead.
 Tyson, who has yet to remove the tribal art, seems proud of what his tattoo has accomplished.
 “A lot of stuff happened out of this tattoo, a lot of good stuff.
 Other young athletes come to me and said, ‘It’s because of you they call it the Mike Tyson.’
 People have to register their tattoos.
 You have to have the likeness of your tattoo.”

 Mao Zedong Meet Mao Ze-arm